ColinHDev/VanillaHopper/README.md

 This plugin aims to add this logic to the hopper.

 ### TODOs
+- Optimizations
+- Customizations
+- Probably refactor `HopperTransferContainerEvent` and `HopperTransferJukeboxEvent`.
+Their implementation is not perfected.
 - Pushing to specific blocks couldn't be implemented because these blocks aren't implemented at the moment.
 This includes the Composter, the Brewing Stand and the Jukebox (not working as in vanilla).
 - Pulling from specific blocks couldn't be implemented because these blocks aren't implemented at the moment.
 This includes the Composter, the Brewing Stand and the Jukebox.
-- Calling an event when a hopper moves an item between its own and another inventory.
-- Optimizations
-- Customizations

 ### FAQ
 #### What are your sources?